nisankarsan/map_ex_nisan_karsan/Readme.md

 ```python
 bucket = ord(clean[0]) % M
 ```
+`ord(clean)`: The ord() function returns the Unicode code point of a given character.
+For example, ord('a') returns 97, ord('b') returns 98, and so on.
+This gives us a numeric value for the first letter of the word.
 This uses the ASCII value of the first character modulo the number of reducers (M) to determine the bucket.